cellio00/cellio00.github.io/index.md

 - computational astrophysics

-My path in physics has taken a few turns... from *studying the EMC effect at Jefferson Lab*, to *developing machine learning tools for a high-power hadron  accelerator*, then into *the frontier of computational astrophysics*, where I first fell in love.
+My path in physics has taken a few turns...

+... from studying the fundamental physics of quark distributions at Jefferson Lab, to developing machine learning tools for accelerator operations, back into *the frontier of computational astrophysics*, where I first fell in love.

 I'm particularly interested in how **neutrinos** — elusive, nearly massless particles — influence the dynamics and observable signatures of energetic astrophysical environments like **core-collapse supernovae** and **neutron star mergers**.

-My current research focuses on understanding the impact of ** neutrino radiation transport methods** on these extreme systems, blending theoretical physics with high-performance computing.
+My current research under [Dr. Sherwood Richers](https://sites.google.com/view/sherwoodrichers/home) focuses on understanding the impact of **neutrino radiation transport methods** on these extreme systems, blending theoretical physics with high-performance computing.

 More broadly, I'm driven by questions at the intersection of physics, computation, and maybe a bit of philosophy:
 - How does fundamental particle behavior shape the evolution of the universe, specifically through these cosmic events?